 During the week, from Monday until Friday, I will try reply to all emails within 24 hours.
-Please do not expect an immediate response.
-(If you do not hear from me within 48 hours, please re-send your email because I might have overlooked or accidentally deleted it.)
 Although I check my emails a few times a day, I might not be able to completely answer all emails immediately on receiving them.
 I may not be able respond to weekend emails until Monday.